erip/ling473-proj3/README.md

 I used a monadic construction of a FSM to transition from state to state based on different actions.

+Given a current state and a character, I check inclusion in different categories to determine to which state the machine should next enter.

 ## Tools

 For this project, I used primarily the Scala standard library with the exception of a few helper libraries: